SchweizerischeBundesbahnen/atlas/export-service/README.md

 <!-- tocstop -->

-The main goal of the Atlas Export Service Point is to export Service Point Directory Data as CSV and JSON file and upload them to the Amazon S3 Bucket.
+The main goal of the Atlas Export Service is to export Data as CSV and JSON file and upload them to the Amazon S3 Bucket.

 See [ADR-0017](https://confluence.sbb.ch/display/ATLAS/ADR-0017%3A++Service+Point+Directory+CSV+Export)